ritza-co/speakeasy-goa-example/completed_app/sdk/docs/sdks/sdk/README.md

 ## Overview

-The Club: A club that serves tea and plays jazz.
+The Speakeasy Club: A club that serves drinks and plays jazz.
 A Goa and Speakeasy example.

 ### Available Operations